mclarkson/obdi-rsyncbackup/README.md

 }
 ```

-Use the following configuration for `/etc/rsyncd.conf':
+Supply an rsyncd configuration.
+For example, use the following configuration
+in `/etc/rsyncd.conf' to do be able to do a full system backup:

 ```
 [backup]